 Why East Mill Physio.

 I believe that we all deserve to live a life where we are able to participate in the activities we love, for life.
-We all have an extraordinary capacity to achieve our health and performance goals when equipped with the right education and holistic support.
+We all have an extraordinary capacity to achieve our health and performance goals when we have someone to guide us in our journey.
 Starting my own practice has allowed me the freedom to help others do just that.

 East Mill Physio was born out of the craziness of 2020 and has grown to include extensive programming to empower and support young female volleyball athletes.
 While having my own practice was not originally something I had ever imagined doing, it has ended up being the best option for me to be able to practice in a way that is aligned with my values and set up in the way that I can best support my clients in achieving their goals.

 Feeling good and moving well starts with empowering individuals with the information needed to build their support system, advocate for themselves and to take action that is tailored to their unique needs.
 Building this foundation sets the stage for healthy and lifelong participation in all of the activities and roles we love.